Financial Literacy Concepts You Need To Know In 2025

 Common scams to watch for:

-Fake investment offers: Either too good to be true or promises high returns with no risk.
+• Fake investment offers: Either too good to be true or promise high returns with no risk.

 Protect What You’ve Earned

-Till now, we have discussed potential ways to budget, save, and invest in wealth.
+Till now, we have discussed potential ways to save and invest in wealth.
 It is also crucial to protect what you have earned, whether from scams or unexpected events.

 Insurance: Something to Consider